 While we are on this topic of what eCommerce is, it’s only right to touch upon the different types of eCommerce business models.

 Depending on the nature of exchange, eCommerce can be classified as:

 B2B stands for business-to-business.
 In this model, a commercial transaction occurs between business organizations, such as suppliers, manufacturers, wholesalers, and retailers.
 A typical example is a manufacturer supplying to supermarkets.

 2. Business to Consumer (B2C)

 B2C, which stands for business-to-consumer, is a business model that we are all so used to.
 In this model, commercial transactions take place between businesses and customers.
 It’s where businesses market their products and services directly to the end-user.
 For example, heard of Amazon?
-(Of course you have!)
+(Of course you have!) or selling plants online.

 3. Consumer to Consumer (C2C)